makerdao/community/governance/votes/Executive Vote - August 3, 2022.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - 25 million DAI will be drawn down in the RWA-009 (HVBank) vault, as detailed below.
 - The previous DAI stream to Keep3r Keeper Network will be cancelled and a new stream deployed, as detailed below.
-- The MKR vesting stream to the Oracles CU will be cancelled and any remaining MKR in the stream reclaimed by the Maker Protocol, as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**